frederic-perez/AmE-dictionary/data/dictionary.md

 __blackpool__
 __blacktop__ _n_ __1__ A bituminous paving substance, as asphalt. __2__ A road covered with blacktop.
 __blah story__
+__blamable__ _adj_ Deserving blame or censure as being wrong or evil or injurious. _Syn_ blameworthy, censurable, culpable _You are aware that I am no way blamable in this matter._
 __blanched__ _v_
 __bland__ _adj_ :nine::m: __1__ Characterized by a moderate, unperturbed, or tranquil quality, especially: __a__ Pleasant in manner; smooth: _a bland smile._ __b__ Not irritating or stimulating; soothing: _a bland diet._ __c__ Exhibiting no personal worry, embarrassment, or concern: _told a series of bland lies._ __2a__ Dull and insipid: _a bland little drama._ __b__ Having little or no distinctive flavor: _bland cooking._
 __blandish__ _v_ :smiling_imp: To coax by flattery or wheedling; cajole.